The Office of the Corporate Social Responsibility Counsellor for the Extractive Sector

 - 3. OIC Provisions Regarding the Responsibilities of the Counsellor and NCP

 This Protocol outlines the administrative relationship that governs the procedures and communication between the Counsellor and the NCP.

 2.1 CSR Counsellor for the Extractive Sector

-As one of the pillars of the Government of Canada's CSR policy announced in March, 2009, (Building the Canadian Advantage: A Corporate Social Responsibility (CSR) Strategy for the Canadian International Extractive Sector), the Government created a new office of the Extractive Sector Corporate Social Responsibility Counsellor ("Counsellor").
+As one of the pillars of the Government of Canada's CSR policy announced in March, 2009, (Building the Canadian Advantage: A Corporate Social Responsibility (CSR) Strategy for the Canadian International Extractive Sector), the Government created an office of the Extractive Sector Corporate Social Responsibility Counsellor ("Counsellor").

 As outlined in the Order-in-Council of March 25, 2009, which created the position of the Corporate Social Responsibility (CSR) Counsellor for the Extractive Sector, the mandate of the Counsellor is:

 - (a) to review the corporate social responsibility practices of Canadian extractive sector companies operating outside Canada; and

 - (b) to advise stakeholders on the implementation of the performance guidelines.
 The performance guidelines are defined in the OIC as the International Finance Corporation Performance Standards, the Voluntary Principles on Security and Human

 Rights, the Global Reporting Initiative and the OECD Guidelines for Multinational Enterprises, all of which deal with corporate social responsibility and are endorsed by the Government of Canada.